DWashington3/Dwashington3/README.md

 - 💻 [Portfolio]

 # About Me
 My undergraduate studies were in medicine, but by senior year, I realized I enjoyed research more.
 I have worked in both formal laboratories and production laboratories for years to realize I am more interested in data interpretation and analytics.
 So there you have it, I am a Junior Data Scientist with a Bachelor’s Degree in Biomedical Sciences from the University of Central Florida.
-I earned a certificate in Data Analytics and Visualization from UCF, where I developed skills using Jupyter Notebook, Pandas, SQL, JavaScript and several others listed below.
+I earned a certificate in Data Analytics and Visualization from UCF, where I developed skills using Jupyter Notebook, pandas, SQL, JavaScript and several others listed below.
 With my analytical skills, I look forward to contributing to the sectors of medicine and science as part of a data-driven team.
 Get in touch if you are interested in collaborating on a project or mentoring!